eondevs/eonview/README.md

 As of 2018-10-27
 These are the things that are left undone -

-*Main online screen -
+## Main online screen
-    * Status should be connected to the WebSockets;
+    Remote Control status connection to the WebSockets.
-*Currencies Information tab -
+## Currencies Information tab
-    * Websocket integration;
+    Websocket integration;
-    * Reset data on currency change;
+    Reset data on currency change;
-*Strategies Editor tab -
+## Strategies Editor tab
-    * When importing the strategy outcomes and sequence needs to be checked;
+    When importing the strategy outcomes and sequence needs to be checked;
-    * When exporting the strategy names, outcomes and sequence needs to be checked;
+    When exporting the strategy names, outcomes and sequence needs to be checked;
-*Notifications service -
+## Notifications service
-    * Improvement on timings;
+    Improvement on timings;